Undergraduate Department of

 College of Arts and Sciences

-Chair: Aline Kalbian; Professors: Corrigan, Cuevas, Dupuigrenet, Goff, Kalbian, Kavka, Kelsay, Porterfield, Twiss; Associate Professors: Day, Erndl, Gaiser, Hellweg, Kelley, Levenson, Yu; Assistant Professors: Buhrman, Drake, McVicar; Professors Emeriti: Carey, Jones, Moore, Rubenstein, Sandon
+Chair: Aline Kalbian; Professors: Corrigan, Cuevas, Dupuigrenet, Gaiser, Goff, Kalbian, Kavka, Kelsay, Twiss; Associate Professors: Day, Hellweg, Kelley, Levenson, McVicar, Yu; Assistant Professors: Buhrman, Cecil, Drake, Hazard, McTighe; Assistant Teaching Professor: Durdin; Professors Emeriti: Moore, Porterfield, Rubenstein, Sandon, Spivey

 Located in the humanities area of the College of Arts and Sciences, the department participates actively in the University's Liberal Studies for the 21st Century program.
 A number of religion courses are approved for humanities credit in liberal studies and for literature and diversity requirements.
 The department is committed to offering several liberal studies honors courses and honors augmented courses each semester.
 Members of the department regularly teach in the Bryan Hall living and learning community.
 Our students are encouraged to take advantage of the University's international programs, especially those in London and Florence.